Xolani-M/docker-practice/README.md

 # You can do the previous steps by:
 1. Using your physical machine.

-    2. Or go to host:labs.play-with-docker.com
+2. Or go to [play-with-docker](https://labs.play-with-docker.com) to build and run a docker image.

     * Login/Sign In if you have a docker id or Sign Up if you do not have a docker id.
     * click "Start".
     * click "ADD NEW INSTANCE" to create a new virtual machine.

 #Tip:
     - Maximize the terminal by clicking on it and pressing "alt" + "enter"

 ## Contributing <a name="contributing"></a>